edda92/RESTful-Calculator-Angular-7-Spring-Boot-2/README.md

 This will get a copy of the project installed locally.
 To install all of its dependencies and start each app, follow the instructions below.

-To run the backend, cd into the `rest-calculator` folder and run:
+To run the backend, cd into thec folder and run:

 ```bash
 ./mvnw spring-boot:run